iqlusioninc/abscissa/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Parts of this code were taken from the following projects, which have agreed to license their code under the Apache License (Version 2.0):
+Parts of this code were taken from the [Cargo] project, which is Copyright (c) 2014 The Rust Project Developers and also licensed under the terms of the Apache License (Version 2.0).

-* [Cargo]
-* [gumdrop]

 [//]: # (general links)